By LIGA DE UNIDAD SOCIALISTA, PARTIDO OBRERO SOCIALISTA, and LA GOTA

-However, there has certainly been a change in the public image of the National Regeneration Movement (MORENA)—the party that AMLO founded and directs—due to the presence and radical tone of the leftist intellectuals who belong to the party.
+However, there has certainly been a change in the public image of the National Regeneration Movement (MORENA)—the party that AMLO founded and directs—due to the notable reduction in the presence and radical tone of the leftist intellectuals who belong to the party.
 Surely, the above is being justified with the famous phrase that “Paris is worth a mass.”* We’ll see what they tell us later; but for the moment the only possible interpretation is that these intellectuals have stepped aside to facilitate the negotiations and agreements reached by AMLO and Romo with the government of Peña Nieto and with the business groups.

 As things stand, however, there is no doubt that the huge popular discontent against the Peña Nieto government and the disenchantment with the vast majority of politicians made its way irrepressibly with the vote of over 50% for the candidacy of AMLO.
 The population, and especially the sectors that have suffered from inequality and injustice, have felt its strength.

 Their protest by voting has severely damaged the PRI and the PAN, and left the PRD moribund.
 What we might call the “party system” has suffered a defeat that will require a profound reconfiguration—which will imply not only changes in the platforms and in the image of the parties that we have just mentioned but the emergence of new organizations.